Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 If you are on Mac OS X, and not familiar with Git, you might follow any of the above.
 If you are comfortable with Terminal, [Getting started using commandline](Documentation/GettingStarted-UsingCommandline.md) is probably best.

-Finally, if you are familiar with Git, it might be best to follow  .
+Finally, if you are familiar with Git, it might be best to follow [Getting started using Git Bash](Documentation/GettingStarted-UsingGitAndCommandline.md) .

 ### Towards Morphic 3
 In Cuis work is on the way to restructure and upgrade the Morphic classes.
 For more see [Notes on Morphic](Documentation/NotesOnMorphic.md).